Optimum Planting Time: September – November

 How to plant in containers

-1. Eranthis has shallow roots and tubers which grow just below the surface of the soil, so they
+Eranthis have shallow roots and tubers which grow just below the surface of the soil, so they are ideal for pots and even windowboxes.

 Pests and Diseases